JAYASREE24032006/Linux-File-IO-Systems-locking/README.md

-### 2.To Write a C program that illustrates files locking :
+### To Write a C program that illustrates files locking :
 ```
 #include <fcntl.h>
 #include <stdio.h>